-Anyone who has a business would benefit from a CRM, especially if your company wants to have and maintain relationships with valued customers.
-Your customers are what drive your business forward, so focusing on their want and needs is essential.
+Anyone who has a business would benefit from CRM, especially if your company wants to have and maintain relationships with valued customers.
+Your customers are what drive your business forward, so focusing on their wants and needs is essential.

 B2B companies that track leads, which leads to sales, and B2C companies that purchase products will both benefit.